What is MPPSC ?

 - upto a maximum of 10 years :

-Save as provided in Rule 6 (3), the age limits prescribed can in no case be relaxed.
-The candidates should note that the Commission shall accept only such date of birth as is recorded in the matriculation or secondary school examination certificate or certificate of an examination treated equivalent thereto.
-High School/Higher Secondary Certificate/Mark sheet, clearly mentioning the date of birth, must be attached compulsorily with the application form of the Main Examination, failing which the application form would be rejected.
-No other document relating to age such as horoscope, affidavit, birth-related extracts from Municipal Corporation service records and the like, shall be accepted.
-Once a date of birth has been recorded in the application form, request for any change therein shall not be considered under any circumstances and all such representations will be rejected.
-The application could be rejected on finding any dissimilarity between the information provided in the application form of the Preliminary Examination and that of the Main Examination.
+As per the Rule 4 of Madhya Pradesh Civil Services (Special Provision for Appointment of Female) Rules, 1997, all-female candidates (which also include women from outside Madhya Pradesh) shall be granted a concession of 10 years in the upper age bracket.
+Save as provided in Rule Six (3), the age limits mentioned can in no any circumstances be relaxed.
+The aspirants should note that the Commission shall accept only such date of birth (DoB) as is recorded in the metric or secondary school examination certificate.
+High School/Higher Secondary Certificate/Mark sheet, distinctly mentioning the date of birth of the aspirants must be attached compulsorily with the Main Examination application form, failing which the application form will not be accepted.
+Under no circumstances documents relating to age, like horoscope, affidavit, birth-related extracts from Municipal Corporation service records & the like, shall be accepted.
+Once a date of birth (DoB) has been recorded in the application form, a request for any change therein shall not be contemplated under any condition, & all such representations will not be accepted.
+The application could not be accepted on finding any discrepancy between the information provided in the Prelims and Main Examination application form.

-- No male candidate who has more than one wife living, or who, having a wife living, marries in circumstances in which such marriage is void by reason of its taking place during the lifetime of such wife, shall not be eligible for appointment to any of the services, appointment to which is made as per the result of this examination, until the State Government is satisfied that there is some special justification/reason for doing so, and thereupon the government may grant exemption to such a male candidate from the operation of this Rule.
+- No male candidate who has more than one wife living or who has a wife living marries in the condition in which such marriage is nullified by reason of its taking place during the lifespan of such wife shall not be entitled to an appointment at any of the services, appointment to which is made in line with the result of this Examination till the State Government is satisfied that there is some extra-ordinary reason for doing so, & thereupon the Government may grant exemption to such a male candidate from the operation of this Rule.

-- No female candidate whose marriage is void by reason of the husband having a wife living at the time of such marriage or who has married a person who has a wife living at the time of such marriage, shall not be eligible for appointment to any of the services, appointment to which is made as per the result of this examination, until the State Government is satisfied that there is some special ground for doing so and thereupon the government may exempt such a female candidate from the operation of this Rule.
+- No female candidate whose marriage is nullified by reason of the husband having a wife living at the time of such marriage or who has married a person who has a wife living at the time of such marriage shall not be entitled to appointment to any of the services, appointment to which is made in line with the result of this Exam until the State Government is satisfied that there is some special reason for doing so, and thereupon, the Government may free such a female candidate from the operation of this Rule.

-- A candidate shall be eligible for appointment only when, as per amendment brought about by the Government of Rule 6 of Madhya Pradesh Civil Services (General Conditions of Service) Rules 1961, dated 10-03-2000.
+- A candidate shall be eligible for appointment only when, as per the amendment brought about by the State Government, under Rule 6 of Madhya Pradesh Civil Services Rules 1961, dated 10-03-2000.

-- The candidate doesn't have a third offspring after 26th of January 2001.
+- The candidate doesn't have a third offspring after 26th January 2001.

-A candidate must be in a good mental and physical health and free from any physical defect likely to interfere with the discharge of his duties as an officer of a particular service.
-A candidate who, after such medical examination as the government or the appointing authority, as the case may be, may prescribe, is found not to satisfy these requirements, shall not be appointed.
-Only such candidates as are likely to be considered for appointment, shall be medically examined.
+A candidate must be mentally strong & physical health and free from any bodily defect likely to impede the discharge of his duties as an officer of a particular service.
+An aspirant who, after such Medical Test as the Government or the appointing authority, as the case may be, may prescribe, is found not to satisfy these requirements, shall not be appointed.
+Only those aspirants who are likely to be considered for appointment shall be medically examined.

-The Commission cannot advise candidates as to their eligibility for any particular service.
+The Commission cannot advise candidates about their eligibility for any particular service.
 It is for the candidates themselves to see whether they satisfy the prescribed requirements (conditions) and whether it is worthwhile to apply.
-However, the attention of the candidates is drawn to the following physical standards laid down for certain services which is given in the table below, before applying the candidates should satisfy themselves that they fulfil the minimum requirements prescribed for such services, lest they should be disappointed later on.
-Examination of physical standards shall be conducted by the state government before making any appointment.
+However, the candidates' attention is drawn to the following physical standards laid down for certain services, which are given in the table below; before applying, the candidates should satisfy themselves that they fulfill the minimum requirements prescribed for such services, lest they should be disappointed later on.
+The State of the Government shall conduct an Examination of physical standards before making an appointment.